loading

 • Cite the legal and insurance issues of providing HIV PrEP services to adolescents and young adults

-• Summarize the HIV epidemiology, clinical trial evidence, and indications that support the use of HIV PrEP in cisgender women and in pregnant people
+• Summarize clinical trial evidence, and indications that support the use of HIV PrEP in women and in pregnant women

-• Explore the risks and benefits of using HIV PrEP in pregnant persons during the periconception period, pregnancy, or with breastfeeding
+• Explore the risks and benefits of using HIV PrEP in pregnant women during the periconception period, pregnancy, or with breastfeeding

-• Discuss the clinical management of HIV PrEP for cisgender women and pregnant persons including sexual history, baseline evaluation, HIV PrEP medications, follow-up monitoring, and adherence
+• Discuss the clinical management of HIV PrEP for women and pregnant women, including baseline evaluation and follow-up monitoring

 • Explain the risk factors and impact of the opioid epidemic that contribute to HIV acquisition among people who inject drugs (PWID) in the United States